 It was a heart-wrenching experience hearing about the sad situations these people had been through and how each individual dealt with them.

 As an International student, the opportunity to work with native English speakers helped me improve my language skills, make new friends and boost my confidence.

 Experiences like these are extremely humbling and inspiring in a way that makes you aware of how fortunate you are.

 As a health-care professional, it’s important to be able to relate to all sorts of backgrounds.

 Volunteering gave me the opportunity to have a first-hand go at it.

 Volunteering is a great way to broaden your experience and skills.
 You also have the chance to learn something new about yourself, make a difference, and make new friends.”

 Want to study medicine?
-Check out these courses: International Foundation in Pharmacy, Health and Life Sciences at INTO Univeristy of East Anglia, International Foundation in Biological and Biomedical Sciences at INTO Newcastle University or International Foundation in Pharmacy at INTO Manchester.
+Check out these courses: International Foundation in Pharmacy, Health and Life Sciences at INTO Univeristy of East Anglia, International Foundation in Biological and Biomedical Sciences at INTO Newcastle University or International Foundation in Science and Engineering at INTO Manchester.